Example Career: Health and Safety Engineers, Except Mining Safety Engineers and Inspectors

 - Design and build safety equipment.

-What Industrial Safety and Health Engineers Should Be Good At
+What Health and Safety Engineers, Except Mining Safety Engineers and Inspectors Should Be Good At

 - Problem Sensitivity - The ability to tell when something is wrong or is likely to go wrong.
 It does not involve solving the problem, only recognizing there is a problem.